-High school students who wish to be considered for dual enrollment at the College of Micronesia-FSM must meet the following criteria: (1) the student has successfully completed the eleventh grade; (2) the student provides a certification from the local principal and/or his designee, or from a director of a college program working with high school seniors, certifying that the student has a minimum cumulative GPA of 3.50; (3) the local principal and/or his designee, or a director of a college program working with high school seniors, provides a statement of justification describing the student's ability to benefit academically, intellectually, or artistically ready; and (4) the Committee on Recruitment, Admissions and Retention has recommended the student for dual enrollment.
+High school students who wish to be considered for dual enrollment at the College of Micronesia-FSM must meet the following criteria:

+- The student has successfully completed the eleventh grade. - ▶ The student provides a certification from the local principal and/or his designee, or from a director of a college program working with high school seniors, certifying that the studenthas a minimum cumulative GPA of 3.50. - ▶ The local principal and/or his designee, or a director of a college program working with high school seniors, provides a statement of justification describing the student's ability to benefit academically, intellectually, or artistically ready. - ▶ The Committee on Recruitment, Admissions and Retention has recommended the student for dual enrollment.